2020 United States presidential election in Colorado

-Biden flipped three counties in the Centennial State: Pueblo County, which had been reliably Democratic before narrowly backing Trump in 2016; Chaffee County, one of the few counties to flip from John McCain to Obama in 2012; and Garfield County, which had last voted Democratic when Bill Clinton won it in 1992.
+Biden flipped three counties in Colorado: Pueblo County, which had been reliably Democratic before narrowly backing Trump in 2016; Chaffee County, one of the few counties to flip from John McCain in 2008 to Barack Obama in 2012; and Garfield County, which had last voted Democratic when Bill Clinton won it in 1992.
 Biden also significantly closed the gap in the GOP's two largest remaining strongholds in the state, El Paso County and Douglas County, becoming the first Democrat to win more than 40% of the vote in the former since 1964 and closing the gap in the latter to single digits for the first time since 1964.
+Trump became the first Republican since William McKinley in 1900 to lose Colorado in multiple presidential elections.
 Nevertheless, Biden became the first Democrat since Grover Cleveland in 1892 to win the White House without carrying Conejos County, as well as the first since Woodrow Wilson in 1912 to do so without carrying Huerfano or Las Animas Counties.
-Trump also narrowly flipped Alamosa County, one of only fifteen counties nationwide that voted for Hillary Clinton in 2016 and Trump in 2020, thereby making Biden the first Democrat to win the White House without carrying this county since Jimmy Carter in 1976.
+Trump also narrowly flipped Alamosa County, one of only fifteen counties nationwide that flipped from Hillary Clinton in 2016 to Trump in 2020, thereby making Biden the first Democratic president to be elected without carrying this county since Jimmy Carter in 1976.

 This marked the first time since 1968 that Colorado voted more Democratic than neighboring New Mexico.
-The margin of victory for Biden in New Mexico was 10.79%, 2.71% lower than Colorado.
+Biden carried New Mexico by 10.79%, 2.71 points lower than Colorado.